For this safari we travel to two great locations - Mt. Evans for

 to its summit in North America, 14,271 feet.
 The goats feast on alpine

 plants and walk unhindered all around us.
 There are opportunities to shoot

 the Nanny goats with their kids, as well as single Billy goats.
 The views

 are spectacular all around, even distant Denver can be seen from the top.

 At this height the wind can be very strong and it can get extremely cold so

 layers and a warm outer coat are a must.
-Physical exertion at this
+This safari is timed in late

 If you don't travel with me we meet in Colorado at the chosen hotel,